 When to Use Braided Line

-Braided line can make fishing with surface lures very challenging, so it should not be used for topwaters or floating lures.
-It’s also best to avoid fishing in rocky habitat with braid.
-Many anglers who need to fish around deep rocks will use braid as their main line, and then add a leader made of more abrasion-resistant monofilament or fluorocarbon line.
+Braided lines can make fishing with surface lures very challenging, so they should not be used for topwaters or floating lures.
+It’s also best to avoid fishing in rocky habitats with braided fishing lines.
+Many anglers who need to fish around deep rocks will use braid as their mainline, and then add a leader made of more abrasion-resistant monofilament or fluorocarbon line.

 Our Pick For The Best Braided Line